testit-tms/api-client-dotnet/docs/ProjectAttributesApi.md

 <a id="updateprojectsattribute"></a>
 # **UpdateProjectsAttribute**
-> void UpdateProjectsAttribute (string projectId, UpdateProjectsAttributeRequest updateProjectsAttributeRequest = null)
+> void UpdateProjectsAttribute (string projectId, CustomAttributePutModel customAttributePutModel = null)

 Edit attribute of the project